WHY Smart Plugins

 - compatible with different model providers and setups

-- minimal dependencies, inspectable foundations
+- minimal dependencies and inspectable foundations

 - designed to improve as underlying models improve

-They are also intentionally modular.
+They are intentionally modular.

 Instead of one giant plugin with endless settings, you get focused tools that work together.